-Rhynchoycon and Petrodromus are largely confined to lowland and montane forests and dense woodlands, while Elephantulus and Macroscelides are found in more arid lowlands, such as savannahs, scrublands, rocky outcrops, and deserts.
+Rhynchoycon and Petrodromus are widely confined to lowland and montane forests and dense woodlands, while Elephantulus and Macroscelides are found in more arid lowland plains, such as savannahs, scrublands, rocky outcrops, and deserts.
 In nearly all cases, sengis are found in low densities compared to many other small mammals (FitzGibbon 1995, Perrin 1995b).
-At low latitudes reproduction is continuous, but at higher latitudes it is seasonal (Neal 1995).
+At low latitudes reproduction is continuous, but at higher latitudes, it is seasonal (Neal 1995).
 All sengis prey on invertebrates, although most soft-furred species supplement this diet with small fruits, seeds, and green plant matter (Rathbun 1979, Kerley 1995).
 Snakes, raptors, and carnivores are known predators of sengis.
-A wide variety of parasites are hosted by macroscelids (Fourie et al. 1995).
+A wide variety of parasites is hosted by macroscelidids (Fourie et al. 1995).

 Shrews are probably the most successful of the ground-dwelling mammals known as insectivores.
-There are around 275 shrew species in all.
-Even though shrews and other small mammals such as moles and hedgehogs are placed together in the order Insectivora, they are not actually related.
+There are around 275 Shrew species in all.
+Even though shrews and other small mammals such as moles and hedgehogs are placed together in the order Insectivora, they are not related.
 Their size ranges from mouse to rabbit size.

 The antlion larva digs its pits in dry, sunny spots sheltered from wind and rain, particularly on south-facing slopes.
 The soil must be light and easy to shift.
 Pushing itself backward, the larva first draws a circle on the ground.
 Then, digging deeper and deeper, it spirals in toward the centre.
 The dirt that is dug out is thrown out energetically with the head.
 After only about 15 minutes, the antlion has made a funnel-shaped crater in the earth.
 The antlion larvae prepare the sides of their pits with fine sand or soil particles so ants that fall in can't climb out, and land in the jaws of the "doodlebug" waiting at the bottom.
 It buries itself at the bottom so that only the head, with opened jaws, can be seen, and there it waits for its prey.

 Antlion larvae eventually pupate in the soil, becoming adult insects that look somewhat like dragonflies, except that they are more fragile and are weak fliers.
 Antlions are beneficial to man because of their ant diet, and they cause no problems.